pmoorey/articles/automation-notifications-with-power-automate-teams.md

 ## Finale

 Now we are ready to test!
-From your automation process send the JSON document to the webhook URL provided in step 1 of the Microsoft Flow.
+From your automation process send the JSON document to the webhook URL provided in step 1 of the Power Automate flow.
 In the example below I am triggering the flow from Python:

 ```
 import requests